Leviosa Phone by João Miranda and Júlio Montoro

 AlakazamMagicUK says...

 The gimmick’s screen is made of real glass, making it indistinguishable from a real phone when placed side by side.
-Júlio Montoro tested it over 200 times with lay audiences without suspicion.
+Júlio Montoro tested it over 200 times with lay audiences without suspicion, proving its effectiveness.

 itsallthingsmagic says...